cloudnativetrainings/trainings/kubernetes_basics/09_persistence-dynamic.md

 # Persistence with StorageClass

 1. Create a file `persistence.yaml` with a storage class and two claims.
+Take care that the zone of your StorageClass matches the zone of your Kubernetes Cluster.

 ```yaml
 kind: StorageClass